Professor Sumon Bhaumik

 His research interests are wide ranging, and include corporate governance and firm performance, banks and credit markets, and impact of economic (including financial sector) reforms.
-He has published widely, including in high profile journals such as Strategic Management Journal, Journal of International Business Studies, Journal of World Business, Journal of Development Economics, Journal of Banking and Finance, Journal of Corporate Finance, and Journal of Comparative Economics.
+He has published widely, including in high profile journals such as Strategic Management Journal, Journal of International Business Studies, Journal of World Business, Journal of Development Economics, Journal of Banking & Finance, Journal of Corporate Finance, and Journal of Comparative Economics.
+As of May 2020, his research had over 4500 citations on Google Scholar Citations, and over 1700 citations on Scopus.
 In the past decade, he has also worked on a number of projects funded by British Academy, DfID, ESRC, NESTA, UKIERI and UKTI.
+Over the past decade, he has led European and inter-continental research consortiums for DfID-ESRC and Horizon 2020 funding calls.

 Sumon’s research has largely focused on the following areas: